j16r/release_party/README.md

 # Release Party - Celebrate Successful Deployments

+NOTE: This is completely ALPHA right now, I don't recommend you use it.

 Release party is a simple Capistrano plugin, which takes some configurable actions when you've successfully deployed your project.
 These include:

 * Send out a deployment notice by email
 * Mark finished features as delivered in Pivotal Tracker
-* Announce delivery using campfile
+* Announce delivery using campfire
 * Record deploy statistics using a deployment tracker

 ## Install